mikegorski/sky_sync/docs/adrs/0004-functional-requirements.md

       not tracked by any authenticated users.
 We only need to check if some location's data needs updating (i.e. last entry for current weather data is older than 3 hours) only when any user tracking this location is authenticated or before sending email notification
+    - An additional API should be set up which would connect to a pre-built database containing data regarding geolocations and their corresponding names as in [Geocoding API](https://openweathermap.org/api/geocoding-api) to provide data for the search bar (by name and coordinates).
+The search process set up this way would be faster and wouldn't require sending requests to [Geocoding API](https://openweathermap.org/api/geocoding-api), which are limited
+    - Getting user's IP address from request can be set up [this way](https://stackoverflow.com/questions/4581789/how-do-i-get-user-ip-address-in-django)

 External supportive sources and tools:
 - [Open Weather API](https://openweathermap.org/) + [Air Pollution API](https://openweathermap.org/api/air-pollution) + [Geocoding API](https://openweathermap.org/api/geocoding-api)